 Apprenticeships Give MPS Students Real-World Work Experience

 What does it take to get students college and career ready?
 Milwaukee Public Schools is finding that preparing kids for their next steps involves more than just classroom instruction – in some cases, students need hands-on experience in the work world.
-That’s something MPS is working to provide for students as they grow an in-house Youth Apprentice program.
-More from WUWM >
+That’s something MPS is working to provide for students as they grow an in-house Youth Apprenticeship Program.
+More from WUWM.

 Explore careers and get paid!

 Thinking about a career but not sure if it’s right for you?
 Try a Youth Apprenticeship!